quicwg/multipath/draft-ietf-quic-multipath.md

 e.g. due to middlebox timeouts.
 To avoid such path breakage, endpoints can send ack-eliciting packets such as packets containing PING frames ({{Section 19.2 of QUIC-TRANSPORT}}) on that path to keep it alive.
-However, this specification does not require sending keep-alives as it can create unnecessary overhead, especially if there are other open paths that are actively used and therefore known to be working.
+However, this specification does not recommend sending keep-alives as it can create unnecessary overhead, especially if there are other open paths that are actively used and therefore known to be working.